 How does Aquashade control algae growth?

-Aquashade is however limited to underwater growth.
+The effectiveness of Aquashade is limited to underwater growth.
 This means that lilies and algae growing on the surface can still thrive.

-Aquashade also adds to the aesthetic value to aquariums and ponds.
+Aquashade also make the pond visually appealing.
 It has a beautiful blue oceanic color that blends well with the sun rays to create a stunning effect.
-This also adds color to the aquarium keeping it looking clean and fresh at all times.
-Aquashade will blend well with aquarium light to produce a beautiful spectacle.
+The color adds to the aesthetic value keeping the pond looking clean and fresh.

-It is important to note the distinction – Aquashade does not kill algae but prevents its growth.
-The effects can also be long term in a pond where it is used for long periods of time.
-The algae will slowly die out due to lack of sufficient sunlight.
+It’s important to note this distinction: Aquashade does not kill algae but prevents its growth.
+The effects can also be long term in a pond where it’s used for long periods.
+Algae slowly dies out due to lack of sufficient sunlight.